AdvancedCustomFields/acf/readme.txt

 * API: Improved `have_rows()` function to work with clone and group field values
 * Core: Added new location for Menus
 * Core: Added new location for Menu Items
-* Core: Added types to Attachment location rule
+* Core: Added types to Attachment location rule - thanks to Jan Thomas
 * Core: Added "Confirm Remove" tooltips
 * Core: Updated Select2 JS library to v4
 * Core: Minor fixes and improvements